$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: transitions for

 where $\alpha$ is a non-universal parameter tuned such that the oscillations are removed.
 For conformal transitions the reduced entanglement entropy in 1D systems with open boundary conditions scales linearly with $c$ according to the Calabrese-Cardy formula \cite{calabreseEntanglementEntropyQuantum2004}:

 where $d_N(n) = \frac{2N}{\pi}\sin \frac{\pi n }{N}$ is the conformal distance, $\ln g$ accounts for boundary contributions to the entropy and $s_1$ is a non-universal constant.
 We extract the central charge at the previously identified critical point $\theta^c_1$ by performing a scaling of the reduced entanglement entropy $\tilde{S}_N(n)$ with the conformal distance as shown in Fig.\ref{fig: figure 2} (b).
-To reduce boundary effects we discarded 30\% of all sites on both edges of the chain.
-We observe that as we increase $N$ the numerically extracted value approaches the theory prediction $c=1/2$ for the Ising transition.
+To reduce boundary effects we discard 30\% of all sites on both edges of the chain.
+We observe that under increasing $N$ the numerically extracted $c$ approaches the theory prediction $c=1/2$ for the Ising transition.

-Based on the symmetry arguments we also expect an Ising transition between the rung-dimerized ($\mathbb{Z}_2$) and leg-dimerized ($\mathbb{Z}_4$) phases.
+Based on symmetry arguments we also expect an Ising transition between the rung-dimer-ized ($\mathbb{Z}_2$) and leg-dimerized ($\mathbb{Z}_4$) phase.
 To confirm this, we follow the same protocol.
-First, we compute the finite-size scaling of the dimerization in the middle of the ladder, but now for the leg density operators $\tilde{n}_i = | \rangle \langle | + 2 | \rangle \langle | $.
+First, we compute the finite-size scaling of the dimerization, which we denote as $\tilde{D}_\mathrm{leg}=|\tilde{n}_i-\tilde{n}_{i+1}|$, in the middle of the ladder, but now for the operator $\tilde{n}_i = | \rangle \langle | + 2 | \rangle \langle | $ that computes the density of dimers on the legs.
 Here we only consider the top chain, but, of course, the results for the bottom one would be identical.
-We denote $\tilde{D}_\mathrm{leg}=|\tilde{n}_i-\tilde{n}_{i+1}|$.
-In the rung-dimerized phase the dimer density on legs is small and uniform thus dimerization on legs scales to zero in the $\mathbb{Z}_2$ phase, while it naturally goes to a finite-value in the leg-dimerized phase, in the thermodynamic limit.
-Fig.\ref{fig: figure 2} (c) we provide an example of the scaling of $\tilde{D}_\mathrm{leg}$.
-We use the same value of $\delta=0.55$ as in the Fig.\ref{fig: figure 2} (a).
-The second critical point associated with the separatrix is located at $\theta^c_2 \approx 1.807$ and it is clearly different from the first Ising transition ($\theta^c_1\neq \theta^c_2$).
-At this point we extract the scaling dimension $d\approx0.125$ (Fig.\ref{fig: figure 2} (c)) and a central charge $c\approx 0.505$ (Fig.\ref{fig: figure 2} (d)).
-Both are in excellent agreement with Ising universality class.
+In the rung-dimerized phase the density of dimers on the legs is small and uniform.
+Consequently, in the thermodynamic limit, $\tilde{D}_\mathrm{leg}$ scales to zero in the rung-dimerized phase, while it naturally assumes a finite-value in the leg-dimerized phase.
+In Fig.\ref{fig: figure 2} (c) we provide an example of the scaling of $\tilde{D}_\mathrm{leg}$.
+We use the same value of $\delta=0.55$ as in Fig.\ref{fig: figure 2} (a).
+The second critical point associated with the separatrix is located at $\theta^c_2 \approx 1.807$ and it is clearly different from the previous Ising transition ($\theta^c_1\neq \theta^c_2$).
+At this point we extract a scaling dimension $d\approx0.125$ (Fig.\ref{fig: figure 2} (c)) and a central charge $c\approx 0.505$ (Fig.\ref{fig: figure 2} (d)).
+Once again, both are in excellent agreement with the Ising universality class.